Arizona State Route 505: Initial planning

-Project revival and Modern planning
+Project revival and modern planning

-In a 2012 map from the unrelated Interstate 11 project, the entirety of the Phoenix Freeway System was shown, including the three Pinal County freeways, shown as "Future Corridors".
+In a 2012 map from the unrelated I-11 project, the entirety of the Phoenix freeway system was shown, including the three Pinal County freeways, shown as "Future Corridors".

 In 2016, it was announced that the project would be converted into a tiered environmental study approach, with the project slowly being completed over the coming years as funding was made available.
-The Tier 1 Study was started at this time.
+The tier 1 Study was started at this time.

-In 2017, public comment was opened for the Tier 1 Study, showing various alternatives for the route.
-In 2019, the draft Tier 1 Study was finalized, with the route being narrowed to a 1,500 ft corridor.
-Notably, the finalized route was farther to the east then past proposals, like the one seen in the 2012 map.
-In 2021, the Tier 1 EIS was officially finalized and approved, and the selected alternative was set to move forward into further study.
+In 2017, public comment was opened for the tier 1 study, showing various alternatives for the route.
+In 2019, the draft tier 1 study was finalized, with the route being narrowed to a 1,500 ft corridor.
+Notably, the finalized route was farther to the east than past proposals, like the one seen in the 2012 map.
+In 2021, the tier 1 EIS was officially finalized and approved, and the selected alternative was set to move forward into further study.

-In August 2023, ADOT launched the Tier 2 Study.
+In August 2023, ADOT launched the tier 2 study.
 The corridor was split into two segments, a northern segment (segment 1) and a southern segment (segment 2).
 When the study is ultimately completed, a 400 ft corridor will be selected as the preferred alternative, as well as a DCR and ROD.
 In-person public meetings were held at this time to get additional data from stakeholders near Segment 1.

-In December 2023, ADOT's Route Numbering Committee designated the corridor from US-60 to I-10 as State Route 505.
+In December 2023, ADOT's Route Numbering Committee designated the corridor from US 60 to I-10 as SR 505.

-In 2025, public comment was opened for the Tier 2 study, first with Segment 1, and then later in the year for Segment 2.
+In 2025, public comment was opened for the tier 2 study, first with segment 1, and then later in the year for segment 2.
 Three slightly different versions (western, central, eastern) of the route were shown as alternatives, along with the proposed 22 interchange locations.
-The completed study for the 20-mile segment 1 is expected to be completed in 2027, and 2028 for Segment 2.
+The completed study for the 20 mi segment 1 is expected to be completed in 2027, and 2028 for segment 2.

 Current status

-ADOT is currently in the Tier 2 environmental study phase of the planned Pinal North-South Freeway to serve expected growth in the Pinal County region of the Phoenix Metro area.
-As opposed to the Tier 1 study, which narrows a proposed corridor down to a 1,500 ft corridor alignment, the Tier 2 study identifies the interchange locations, analyzes impacts to stakeholders, property owners, etc and further narrows the route to 400 ft.
-The Tier 2 study of the 55-mile segment from Apache Junction to Eloy recently finished its public comment period and is scheduled to be finalized in 2027 and 2028.
-This study, building upon the Tier 1 study completed in 2021, will produce a ROD and a selected segment alternative.
-Following completion of the Tier 2 study, final design, right of way acquisition, and ultimately construction will be needed for the project's completion.
+ADOT is currently in the tier 2 environmental study phase of the planned Pinal North-South Freeway to serve expected growth in the Pinal County region of the Phoenix Metro area.
+As opposed to the tier 1 study, which narrows a proposed corridor down to a 1,500 ft corridor alignment, the tier 2 study identifies the interchange locations, analyzes impacts to stakeholders, property owners, etc, and further narrows the route to 400 ft.
+The tier 2 study of the 55 mi segment from Apache Junction to Eloy finished its public comment period and is scheduled to be finalized in 2027 and 2028.
+This study, building upon the tier 1 study completed in 2021, will produce a record of decision (ROD), and a selected segment alternative.
+Following completion of the tier 2 study, final design, right-of-way acquisition, and ultimately construction will be needed for the project's completion.
 This future freeway will connect I-10 around Eloy with the Superstition Freeway (US 60) in Gold Canyon, passing through Coolidge and Florence and intersecting with the planned future alignment of the Gateway Freeway (SR 24).